 Help us maintain accurate data!
 We developed the San Mateo County Bikeways Web Map as a tool to collect public input on existing countywide bikeways.
 We will use the comments to update the bikeways map regularly and share the data with local jurisdictions.
 Visit smcbikeways.org to add a comment if a bikeway in your neighborhood is missing or incorrect.
 Please note that we are not seeking comments on planned/proposed bikeways or on road conditions.

 County Bicycle and Pedestrian Advisory Committee

-The San Mateo County Bicycle and Pedestrian Advisory Committee (SMCBPAC) reviews policies, programs and priorities to improve walking and bicycling locally.
-We create an annual plan focused on neighborhoods in the unincorporated areas of the county.
+The San Mateo County Bicycle and Pedestrian Advisory Committee (SMCBPAC) reviews policies, programs and priorities in unincorporated areas of the county to improve walking and bicycling.
 Committee members talk to residents to get their input on walking and bicycling issues.
 The feedback we get from you allows us to make recommendations to the Board of Supervisors.
 Let’s work together to make San Mateo County a better place to walk and bike!

 The SMCBPAC meets on the third Thursday of even numbered months at 7:00 pm at San Mateo City Hall, Conference Room C (wheelchair accessible).
 San Mateo City Hall is located at 330 West 20th Street in the City of San Mateo.

 2018 Meeting Schedule